pin-lee/Vulpheme/README.md

 ## How to factory assembly line ceramic

-1. System will be initialized with a character type, either char (utf-8) or wchar (utf-16).
+1. System will be supplied a path
 2. Supplied path will be file tree walked
-3. Data will be LOADED in CHUNKS
+3. Data will be loaded incrementally.
 4. The lexer will look for control characters and assemble tokens with the following Al Gore rhythm (Al Gore invented the internet):
 ```python
 token = [] # type-flagged vector buffer of characters